- AI and Machine Learning

 Price Optimization software is a great way to adjust demand on overstocked items and maximize OVERALL profits, versus maximizing unit profit or unit margin.

-This post belongs to our series, “6 Pricing Strategies You Can’t Afford to Ignore.”
+This post belongs to our series, “6 Pricing Strategies You’d Be Dumb to Ignore.”

 Read this series from the beginning